purduehackers/organize/directory/designer.md

 ---

-For questions, please email mstanciu[at]purdue.edu or ask in `#lounge` in our Discord.
-Hope to see you around 💛
+For questions, please email zeng274[at]purdue.edu or ask in `#lounge` in our Discord.
+Hope to see you around!!!

 [Easier to read on GitHub?](https://github.com/purduehackers/organize/blob/main/directory/designer.md)